Reading and Subscribing

 Several strategies need a "merge-base".
 They find it by identifying

-the most recent common ancestor of the two desk
+the most recent common ancestor of the two desks.
+If none, fail

 Strategies